wechat-bots/generator/README.md

     * grunt-contrib-watch - watch for changes then run tests
     * grunt-mocha-cli (if mocha is selected as a test framework) - run mocha tests (because `mocha -w` sucks)
-    * grunt-tape (if 'tape' or 'redtape' is selected as a test framework) - run tape tests
 * .jshintrc - with some sane defaults (for me anyway!)
 * .travis.yml - set up so you can push and get [travis-ci](http://travis-ci.org)
    continous integration tests.